 The cost does not include your transport to/from Vancouver International Airport, a sleeping bag for the 2 camping nights (please bring your own, as well as an inflatable pillow if you wish), alcohol, tips or personal purchases.

 What is the flight like from Vancouver to Bella Coola?

 The flight is on a 19 seater propeller style plane.
 It is run by Pacific Coastal, a commercial airline who are the leading provider of regional flights around coastal BC.
-The flight last just over an hour and - if you get some breaks in the cloud! - affords spectacular views of the Monarch icefield and surrounding mountain ranges.
+The flight lasts just over an hour and - if you get some breaks in the cloud! - affords spectacular views of the Monarch icefield and surrounding mountain ranges.

 How far do I have to be able to run?

-This trip requires two mandatory 10 mile days (Days 5 & 7) with significant elevation change, getting to and then from our campsite (4500 ft. of climbing there, then 4500 ft. of descent to return two days later).
+This trip requires two mandatory 10 mile days (Days 5 & 7) with significant elevation change, getting to and then from our campsite (3500 ft. of climbing there, then 3500 ft. of descent to return two days later).
 All other routes are adjustable in terms of distance and plans will be tweaked according to the ability mix of the group.
-Daily maximums are listed on the itinerary and, as always, there is no time or pace pressure, though there may be occasions where we require runners to stay in a group for a short distance due to wildlife concerns.
+Daily maximums are listed on the itinerary and there is no time or pace pressure, though there may be occasions where we require runners to stay in a group for a short distance due to wildlife concerns.
 You are also always welcome to skip any run aside from Days 5 & 7.

 Keep in mind that many people end up running quite a bit more during our trips than they would at home - when running is your only responsibility for the day, you'll be amazed at how much more you can do!

 What sort of terrain will we be running on?